Download Catalog (PDF)

 DVD VHS

 Hoping to rescue victims of the Holocaust, 23-year old Hannah Senesh left the Palestine kibbutz she had helped to build and parachuted into her native Hungary.
+Instead, she was imprisoned and killed.
 More

 The Star, the Castle and the Butterfly